Whether you own a pet sitting business, or simply pet sit part-time, you’ll want to consider insurance to protect you in case anything goes wrong.

 Petplan is the UK's No. 1 Pet Insurance company.
 As well as insuring pets, they also have a brand that provides insurance for pet businesses called Petplan Sanctuary.

-The quote for our pet sitter was £123.65, or £12.37 per month as Petplan Sanctuary also offer the choice to spread the cost over 10 monthly payments.
-When employer’s liability insurance was added, the price rose to £155, or £15.55 per month.
+The quote for our pet sitter was £129.80, or £12.98 per month as Petplan Sanctuary also offer the choice to spread the cost over 10 monthly payments.
+When employer’s liability insurance was added, the price rose to £185, or £18.58 per month.
+Prices were correct in June 2018.

 Protectivity is a newer entrant to the pet business insurance market, recommended to us by a Bought By Many member for their competitive pricing.

-With Protectivity, pet sitters can choose Public Liability insurance of between £1m and £10m.
-There is also up to £25,000 of cover for animals in your care, and key cover of £10,000 with no excess.
+With Protectivity, pet sitters can choose Public Liability insurance of between £1m, £2m, £5m and £10m.
+There is also up to £50,000 of cover for animals in your care, and loss of keys cover of £10,000 with no excess.
 Its policies include £250 of equipment cover for things like grooming gear.

-The quote for our pet sitter was £105 per year for a business with a £25,000 turnover, one partner/director and no full-time employees.
-For a pet sitting business with a £50,000 turnover, two partners and two full-time employees, the price increased to £200.80.
+The quote for our pet sitter was £107 per year for a business with a £25,000 turnover, one partner/director and no full-time employees.
+For a pet sitting business with a £50,000 turnover, two partners, two full-time employees, and cover for employers' liability, the price increased to £275.70.
 Immediate family members are not counted as employees and are automatically included.

 There is also the option of joining the National Association of Pet Sitters and Dog Walkers (NARPS), which gives you a 25% discount from Pet Business Insurance.